An approved person is someone approved to perform a ‘controlled function’ for an ‘authorised firm’ or an ‘appointed representative firm’.

 Junior-Broker.com also lists some of the finest teaching institutions in the world.
 You can search an extensive list of courses and teaching programs here.
 These course providers offer a huge variety of courses and teaching methods to cover all requirements.
-Alongside distance learning programs, they provide options for structured studies, whether day release / evening courses over many weeks, or intensive programs including end of term exams which can massively expedite your career.
+Alongside distance learning programs, they provide options for structured studies, whether day release/evening courses over many weeks or intensive programs including the end of term exams which can massively expedite your career.

 If you are already employed within the markets, you may wish to inquire with your current employer about utilising some of the in-house training courses offered by these providers.